 I recently saw a company that was selling “artisan” marshmallows.
 They were truly beautiful and I’m sure quite tasty, but you’d better be willing to open up your wallet to purchase them.
-I passed them by because I know just how easy and cheap…that’s right cheap…homemade marshmallows are to make.
+I passed them by because I know just how easy and cheap (yes, cheap!) homemade marshmallows are to make.
 And they taste so much better and so different than the bags of marshmallows you buy at your regular grocery store.

-My recipe for marshmallows comes from the book “Better Than Store-Bought.”
+My recipe for Homemade Marshmallows comes from the book “Better Than Store-Bought.”

 I love this book so much.
 It’s copyrighted 1979 and out of print now, but you can occasionally find one on eBay.
 It has recipes for things you never knew you could, or would want to, make at home.
 Things like marshmallows.
 Also, vanilla extract, lollipops, graham crackers, various liqueurs, jams and jellies, corn chips, all kinds of breads, different cheeses, even fresh sausage.
 And the authors have a wonderfully dry sense of humor.
 For instance, here’s their introduction to the marshmallow recipe: